Name of the Test:

 Urine samples are extracted and dried under nitrogen prior to the immunoassay.
 Melatonin is measured by a competitive enzyme immunoassay (EIA) using anti-melatonin and biotinylated melatonin.

 Specimen requirements: 20 ml aliquot of 24 hr urine ( 2 ml minimum).
 Total volume (in ml) is required for reporting.
 Urine samples should be refrigerated during collection process.

 Shipping requirements: Ship the samples frozen or in ice packs.
 Shipping samples at room temperature is not recommended.

-Turnaround time:1 week (set up every Wednesday and reported the following day).
-Repeat Samples are assayed the same week.
+Turnaround time: Once per week (set up every Friday and reported the following day).

 50 – 150 ng per 24 hrs ( collection of urine)